 Another tact is to lead with an origin story, the background of your childhood, or the environment that shaped you.
 Then, how have those forces and experiences informed the person you are today and your aspirations for the future?
 The way to really nail this essay question is to coherently connect past, present and future.
 How will your values and perspectives influence the type of experience you create for your future Kellogg classmates?
-For the win: how will this accumulated wisdom inform the type of leader you will become in the longer term?
+For the win: how will this accumulated wisdom inform the type of leader you wish to become in the longer term?

 Decoding the Kellogg MBA Video Essays